davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

   > [3.0]
   ```

-- Write `boolean equals(Object other)` - This method returns true if the current list is equivalent to the input list (yes, you have to down-cast `other` to a `MyArrayList<E>` object first).
+- Write `boolean equals(Object other)` - This method returns true if the current list is equivalent to the input list.
+First, you should test to see if `other` is in fact a `MyArrayList` (that's right, no diamond notation!) using `instanceof`.
+If it is, then down-cast `other` to a `MyArrayList<E>` object first.
 For two lists to be equal, they must contain the same items in the same order.

   ```java
   // Here's a list